Nabin-09/Python-Introductory-Course/README.md

 - Best practices for exception handling
 - Raise , pass keywords

+### Level 3: Libraries

+- Understanding modules , packages and Libraries
+- Basic keywords like from , import etc
+- Knows packages like random , statistics , requests etc
+- Understanding the sys package
+- APIs and JSON handling
+- Importing Custom libraries and __name__

 ## Author

 This course is created and maintained by [Nabin](https://github.com/Nabin-09).